Nitrogen

 Nitrogen in Nature

-Making up about 78% of the Earth’s atmosphere, nitrogen is the most abundant uncombined element in the air.
-It’s essential for life, a key component of amino acids, proteins, and nucleic acids, including DNA and RNA.
+Making up about 78% of the Earth’s atmosphere, it is the most abundant uncombined element in the air.
+It’s as essential for life as oxygen and is a key component of amino acids, proteins, and nucleic acids, including DNA and RNA.
 However, despite its abundance, most organisms cannot use atmospheric nitrogen directly.
 It must first be ‘fixed’ into a biologically usable form, a process primarily performed by certain bacteria.

 Industrial and Agricultural Uses